-During the year the Company made payments of £391,500 to KrunchData Limited ("Krunch"), a company in which Mark Epstein (Board member) has a beneficial interest.
+During FY 2022 the Company made payments of £476,000 to KrunchData Limited ("Krunch"), a company in which Mark Epstein (Board member) had a beneficial interest until Mobile Streams plc acquired all of the outstanding equity of Krunch on 23 March 2022.
 These payments were made in accordance with the joint venture agreement dated 22 November 2019 (the "JV Agreement"), as described in the Circular dated 6 November 2019.
 In November 2020 it was agreed to extend the initial revenue split arrangements in the JV Agreement (whereby the Company retains 100% of revenues) until the end of 2021.
-Under the JV agreement, MOS will also continue to pay Krunch client set up costs and the costs of data clean-up and agreed software development at cost.
+In March 2021, under the JV extension agreement, MOS will also continue to pay Krunch client set up costs and the costs of data clean-up and agreed software development and conditions will continue unchanged.

-Igniteamt Limited is a company where Mark Epstein (Board member) has a beneficial interest.
-Up to June 30 2021, KrunchData Limited had a debtor balance of £ 93,525 and a creditor balance of £63,000.
+Igniteamt Limited is a company where Mark Epstein is a (Board member) has a beneficial interest and Sri Ramakrishna Uthayanan is the finance director without beneficial interest.
+Prior to 30 June 2022 KrunchData had a debtor balance of £94,440 and a creditor balance of £93,525.
+Both balances were written off as bad debt at the year-end 30 June 2022.